Table Of Content

 Many founders misread consumer psychology.
 They assume high late-night cart activity equals high demand.
 In reality, it’s window-shopping in digital form.

-- The 11 PM Freeze: Do not trigger any notification between 11 PM and 8 AM.
+Do not trigger any notification.
 Aggressive “You left this behind!” emails at midnight are ignored or viewed as intrusive.
+Let the consumer sleep.

 Is Your Checkout Flow Leaking Revenue?